 Oppressive or extreme heat can cause drought and forest fires.
 It is a danger to public health, especially for people at risk.

-Follow prevention tips and safety rules
+Follow prevention tips

 To reduce risks during periods of oppressive or extreme heat, avoid overheating, which puts a strain on the body and can affect your health.
 Here are some recommendations: